fsyth/hue-photon/README.md

 This data then needs to be sent to each of the lights to be controlled using an HTTP PUT request.

 For this to work, the program needs to know:
   - The internal IP address of the Hue Bridge.
-This can be obtained using [Hue's UPnP server].(https://www.meethue.com/api/nupnp)
+This can be obtained using [Hue's UPnP server](https://www.meethue.com/api/nupnp).
     - `byte ip[] = { 192, 168, 1, 23 };`
   - The developer ID to gain access to the bridge.
 [Follow this guide](https://www.developers.meethue.com/documentation/getting-started) to obtain a developer ID.
     - `String id = "0123456789abcdefghijklmnopqrstuvwxyzABCD";`
-  - The numbers of the lights you want to control, and the length of that list.
+  - The numbers of the lights you want to control.
 Each light needs to be controlled individually as rooms do not accept PUT requests.
     - `int lights[] = { 1, 2, 3 };`
-    - `int lightCount = 3;`

 Assemble these component parts to form the URL to control each light individually.